Visa formalities and residence permit

 The residence permit is a document issued by the Questura (Police Headquarters) authorising the legal presence (sojourn) of foreign nationals on Italian soil until its expiry date.
 This permit is an essential condition to be assigned the residency and to be allowed to work on the conditions stated on the permit itself.
 The residence permit is issued for the same purposes indicated on the visa.

-A study visa or a research visa are what is normally needed for visits to universities.
-The issuing procedures may require some time so it is advisable to apply at least 3 months ahead of intended travelling date.
+A study visa or a research visa is what is normally needed for visits to universities.
+The issuing procedures may require some time so it is advisable to apply at least 3 months ahead of the intended travelling date.

 Complete info on the Ministry of Foreign Affairs website

 A visa for research purposes allows foreign nationals to enter Italy for either a brief and a long stay to carry out research activities as specified by the research institute or university that have invited them on the basis of a hosting agreement.
 Applicants must hold an academic title that in the country it was granted gives access to doctoral programmes.
 The university or research institute extending the invitation must be enrolled in a list of approved institutions issued by the Ministry of Education, University and Research.

 The visa application will be considered only after the Immigration Desk (Sportello Unico per l’Immigrazione - SUI) has issued the necessary authorisation (nulla osta).

 The University of Florence is enrolled in the above-mentioned lists since 18 January 2012 with number 170.
 The application for a research visa is lodged to the Immigration Desk by the Coordination for International Relations on behalf of President of the University and upon request of the Department hosting the prospective researcher.